The essence of the strategy in story form

 Edward-Elmhurst Health rolled out a new strategy to 8,500 employees with this video anchoring the campaign.
-The video helped Edward-Elmhurst gain mass adoption of the initiative among staff spread across 70+ locations.

 What’s interesting about the video is it has no voiceover explaining what the strategy is.
 It has no animated infographics.
 No interviews with CEOs.
 The video doesn’t scold employees for their current behavior, it simply demonstrates what the vision is going forward.
 The video is a glimpse into the future of what things could look like when the strategy is implemented.